 What is Structural Integrity?

-Structural integrity is an engineering field that plays a fundamental part of ensuring that structures are fit to do what they are designed (fit for purpose) under normal operational conditions, and are safe when conditions exceed the original design intent.
-This includes supporting its own weight.
-Its aim is to prevent deformation, breaking and catastrophic failure of a structure due to load, allowing the structure to perform its duty reliably (being whole and undivided) throughout its predicted lifetime.
+Structural integrity is an engineering field that helps ensure that either a structure or structural component is fit for purpose under normal operational conditions and is safe even should conditions exceed that of the original design.
+This includes supporting its own weight, aiming to prevent deformation, breaking and catastrophic failure throughout its predicted lifetime.

 Integrity is not just a case of good design; it needs to be maintained for the life of a structure.
 This requires inspection and maintenance at periodic intervals.
 Engineers ensure structures are safe, reliable and perform their designed function throughout their lifetime.